sejungkwak/trading-paradise/README.md

   Users can not store their data at this stage.
 This feature is unavailable until the back-end is implemented.

-  > As a Frequent User, I want to be able to add items to my wish list, so that I can find them faster at a later date.

 - Internal chat system

   Users are invited to the Discord channel to communicate in real-time with _Trading Paradise_ at the moment.
 An internal communication channel will allow users to communicate directly via the site without having to sign up for a new app or even visiting another site.
 However, I have focused on front-end development on this project and am not confident building a back-end yet.
 I would like to implement an internal chat system when I am more comfortable.